Statistical Analysis of Environmental Data

 Learn how to use usual statistical methods for the description and interpretation of the environmental data.

-The environmental data analysis, whatever the considered medium, usually involves a statistical treatment of the available measures.
-With this course, you will increase your knowledge of classical statistical methods to achieve a relevant interpretation of the data and help the decision-making process.
+Environmental data analysis, whatever the considered support, usually involves a statistical treatment of the available measurements.
+The course will help you better know and apply standard statistical methodologies to achieve relevant data interpretation of the data and help the decision-making process.

 Who should attend

-This operational training is designed for managers and engineers in the environment who wish to understand and use the usual statistic methods.
+This operational training is aimed at managers and engineers in the Environment industry who wish to understand and apply the usual statistics methods.

-- Descriptive statistics in case of one variable: the importance of the Exploratory Data Analysis and of the data quality control
+- Descriptive statistics in case of one variable: the importance of exploratory data analysis and data quality control

-- Description of the relations between several variables: correlations, principal componant analysis (PCA), clustering
+- Description of the relationship between several variables: correlations, principal component analysis (PCA), classification

-- Statistical inference in the case of one variable: go from a sample to the population
+- Statistical inference in the case of one variable: go from one sample to the population.

 - Prediction by linear regression

-- Risks linked to sampling bias and identifi cation of these bias
+- Risks associated to sampling bias and identifi cation of these bias.

-- Identification of a spatial or temporal structuration of data and introduction to geostatistics
+- Identification of a spatial or temporal data structure and introduction to geostatistics.